What Is a Bare Infinitive?

 The most common permission verbs are:

-After the expressions 'had better' and 'would rather', we should use a bare infinitive.
+The expressions 'had better' and 'would rather' are typically followed by a bare infinitive.
 Check out the examples:

 She would rather